yahiro07/jsx-classname-shorthand/readme.md

 [examples/timeline-ui](https://github.com/yahiro07/jsx-classname-shorthand/blob/main/examples/timeline-ui/src/App.tsx)

 ## if props
-There is the if props added for conditional rendering.
-It is similar to ngIf in angular or v-if in vue.
+There is `if` props added for conditional rendering.
+It is similar to `ngIf` in angular or `v-if` in vue.
 ```html
   <div if={someCondition}>hello</div>
 ```